jenkrame21/react-shopping-cart/README.md

 - Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.

-- To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.
+[x] - To start, create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.

 - Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.